marcel0ll/jsminify/README.md

 - [ ] Test on Win
 - [ ] Test on Mac
 - [ ] Write tests
-- [ ] Check if this can be used as a npm module somehow with bindings (no idea how this work)
+- [x] Bind jsminify as a npm package using node-gyp
 - [x] Time this tool and compare against other tools (uglifyjs? minifyjs?)

 ### Minification